tjdev7/Brunchin/README.md

 - [x] Perfect UI and UX design for app
 - [x] Make app responsive for the majority of user platforms
 - [x] Working checkout button for item and cart total
+- [x] Make the checkout option become visible only if one item is in each item inside the food menu

 ### Future app goals:

 - [ ] Refactor code and cut code volume.
 Divide all components into smaller and separate React components

-- [ ] Make the checkout option become visible only if one item is in each item inside the food menu
+- [ ] Add modal display after checkout is done